Information Technology Solutions

 Suspending a lost or stolen mobile device

-3. If you do not find your mobile device, the Telecommunications Coordinator will help determine your options for resuming service (requires budget manager approval).
+• If you do not find your mobile device, create a support ticket at College cell phone and ITS will help determine your options to resume service with another device (requires budget manager approval).

 ← Back to top of page